Old-Green-Man/qvalue/README.md

 # qvalue
 Storey[1] qvalue function that fixes the issue of misused splines in other versions.

-Other python versions of this available on the web do not properly estimate pi0 because they use splrep with s=0 (no smoothing).
+Other python versions of this available on the web do not properly estimate pi0 because they use scipy.interpolate.splrep with s=0 (no smoothing).
 The pi0 estimate from these functions is simply the last pi0 value considered (which is usually a poor estimate) and the spline fitting does nothing. e.g.

 https://pypi.org/project/qvalue/